Menu

 Home Learning

 Give Me Ten - Children are expected to read for at least ten minutes every day and should record this in their reading record.
-Children should bring theiir reading record to school every day.
+Children should bring their reading record to school every day.
 In year 6, children are not expected to always read to an adult, however a parent/carer will need to sign their reading record to show that they have read at home.
+Further information and recommended texts can be found under the reading star at the top of the page.
 We hope to see lots of children becoming Reading Champions this year!

 Handwriting - Using www.letterjoin.co.uk, your child can practise their handwriting at home.
 There are desktop and tablet login details that can be found by clicking on the writing star at the top of the page.